 Proper hydration starts with drinking enough fluids.
 In the U.S., adults receive roughly 20 percent of the fluids they need from their food.
 Thus, water, juices and other beverages contribute a huge portion of the body’s daily fluid needs.

 For elderly adults, drinking 5 or more 8-ounce glasses of water is recommended each day.
 Drinking the recommended amount of water has tangible benefits for senior health.
 One study confirmed that seniors who drank the recommended amount of water faced lower rates of fatal heart disease.

 Other tips for promoting hydration include:

-- Having water, juice or milk with every meal
+Have water, juice or milk with every meal

-- Drinking water throughout the day
+Drink small amounts of water throughout the day

 Image via Flickr.